Project 2: CS 61A Autocorrected Typing Software cats.zip

 When students in the past have tried to implement the functions without thoroughly reading the problem description, they’ve often run into issues. 😱 Read each description thoroughly before starting to code.

-on your computer, it connects to the course server at cats.cs61a.org and looks for someone else to race against.
+Typing is more fun with friends!
+You’ll now implement multiplayer functionality, so that when you run cats_gui.py on your computer, it connects to the course server at cats.cs61a.org and looks for someone else to race against.

 To race against a friend, 5 different programs will be running: